 The Campus Health Center provides free basic health services to enrolled students.
-Services focus on primary prevention care, health education and counseling, emergency care and the maintenance of health records.
+Services focus on primary prevention care, health education and counseling, emergency care and the maintenance of health records, insurance, and assistance with processing university health insurance claims.
 Students enrolled in programs that require clinical experience in affiliated hospitals and clinics must comply with the health policy requirements of those institutions.